MykalMachon/coffee.mykal.codes/README.md

   - Should provide an admin interface for writing and editing posts.
   - Should have animations using framer motion (want to learn).
 - Go-based api (`/services/api`)
-  - Should use the standard go 1.22 `net/http` package.
+  - Should use as close to standard `net/http` methods as possible with chi router.
   - Should provide cookie-based/bearer authentication for me to login with.
   - Should use `gorm` and postgresql for the database.
   - Should allow users to upload photos through to cloudflare images.